-Co ntingency Item Type Description Description Cost 000 (5%) Total Cost Security Enhance Stadium Security Perimeter Install additional Cameras, Radio Frequency Identification (RFID) tags, readers, and rolling gate remotes.
+Security Description Description Cost (5%) otal Cost - - Enhance Stadium Security Perimeter 250,0 00 12, 500 262,500 Install additional Cameras, Radio Frequency Identification (RFID) tags, readers, and rolling gate remotes.
 Install new actuators in Security/Fire command center in the 100 level for remote access and 24/7 security operations.
-250, 000 12,500 262,500 Site Parking Gates at Youth Soccer Park 03 000 4,650 97,650 Site Currently the closest parking that is available to Stadium Authority staff while 93, 000 4,030 91,000 working at the stadium is across Tasman Drive.
-These gate improvements will allow for Stadium Authority staff to park at the Santa Clara Youth Soccer Park.
-This would provide parking that is secure and in closer proximity to the Stadium Authority office in the stadium.
-Site Stadium Insulation 150.
-000 7,500 157,500 Install new insulation above the 300 level (under the 400/500 level).
-Original • • insulation is failing due to weather conditions.
+Site Stadium Insulation 150,0 00 7, 500 157,500 Install new insulation above the 300 level (under the 400/500 level).
+Original insulation is failing due to weather conditions.
 This also helps reduce sound reverberation throughout the concourse and protects the concrete from the elements.
-Site Security Fencing 45, 000 2,250 47,250 Install additional fencing under Gate C escalator to create a separation from "front and back of house" operations.
-Site Gold Lot 4 and 5 Lighting 50, 000 2,500 52,500 Install LED lighting in Gold 4 and Gold 5 parking lots.
+Site Security Fencing 45,0 00 2, 250 47,250 Install additional fencing under Gate C escalator to create a separation from "front and back of house" operations.
+Site Gold Lot 4 and 5 Lighting 50,0 00 2, 500 52,500 Install LED lighting in Gold 4 and Gold 5 parking lots.
 The current light plan is underpowered and is not sufficient given the work environment during stadium event load in/out.
-This lighting improves safety conditions for stadium personnel and provides energy cost savings with more efficient fixtures.
-Site Rust Prevention Mitigation 90, 000 4,500 94,500 The stadium railings, beams, and other steel areas need rust prevention and coating in specific areas throughout the stadium.
-Site Stadium Event Power Upgrades 42, 714 2,136 44,850 Install and enhance Stadium Event wiring service on the 12 Kilovolt (KV) Primary Switch Gear (PMSG) to main electrical panel.
-Subtotal CapEx Construction Costs \$ 2,068, 714 \$ 103,436 \$ 2,172,150 Audio/Visual Radio Booth Cabling \$ 600.
-000 \$ 30,000 \$ 630,000 radio, violai Install fiber optic cabling to increase the low voltage cabling backbone.
-This Ψ 000, Ψ 00,000 ٣ 000,000 installation will accommodate the expanding requests we get for booth usage during stadium events, and keep up with emerging trends.
-Audio/Visual Crestron Control & Building Operating System Upgrades 10.
-000 500 10,500 Installation of a Creston Control system to monitor HVAC, Lighting, Electrical, and • • Fire Alarm.
+This lighting improves safety conditions for stadium personnel and 500 500 500 500 500 \$500 provides energy cost savings with more efficient fixtures.
+Site Rust Prevention Mitigation 90,0 00 4, 500 94,500 The stadium railings, beams, and other steel areas need rust prevention and coating in specific areas throughout the stadium.
+Site Stadium Event Power Upgrades 42,7 14 2, 136 44,850 Install and enhance Stadium Event wiring service on the 12 Kilovolt (KV) Primary Switch Gear (PMSG) to main electrical panel.
+Subtotal CapEx Construction Costs \$ 1,975,7 14 \$ 98, 786 \$ 2,074,500 Audio/Visual Radio Booth Cabling \$ 600,0 00 \$ 30, 000 \$ 630,000 Install fiber optic cabling to increase the low voltage cabling backbone.
+This installation will accommodate the expanding requests we get for booth usage during stadium events, and keep up with emerging trends.
+Audio/Visual Crestron Control & Building Operating System Upgrades 10,0 00 ; 500 10,500 Installation of a Creston Control system to monitor HVAC, Lighting, Electrical, and Fire Alarm.
 This comprehensive system enables all of these items to interface with one another for engineers to see a real time view of the building's systems.
-Furniture, Fixtures Replace Furniture in Club and Special Event Spaces 1,600, 000 80,000 1,680,000 & Equipment Purchase replacement furniture for clubs (BNY, United, Levi's 501 and Yahoo) and special event spaces to enhance areas and meet client expectations.
+Furniture, Fixtures Replace Furniture in Club and Special Event Spaces 1,600,0 00 80, 000 1,680,000 & Equipment Purchase replacement furniture for clubs (BNY, United, Levi's 501 and Yahoo) and special event spaces to enhance areas and meet client expectations.
 These spaces are amongst the most utilized in the entire stadium.
-Furniture, Fixtures Security and Life Safety Partitions/Dividers 68, 000 3,400 71,400 & Equipment Install service tunnel drapery and/or partitions for security and public safety personnel during stadium events that require public access to the service level.
-This helps coordinate public movements in "back of house areas" without affecting stadium operations.
-Furniture, Fixtures Tunnel Slip and Fall Protection 30, 000 1,500 31,500 & Equipment Install Non-Slip material at the South, Northeast, and Northwest Field Tunnels.
+Furniture, Fixtures Security and Life Safety Partitions/Dividers 68,0 00 3, 100 \$ 71,400 & Equipment Install service tunnel drapery and/or partitions for security and public safety personnel during stadium events that require public access to the service level.
+This \$ helps coordinate public movements in "back of house areas" without affecting stadium operations.
+Furniture, Fixtures Tunnel Slip and Fall Protection 30,0 00 1, 500 31,500 & Equipment Install Non-Slip material at the South, Northeast, and Northwest Field Tunnels.
+Food & Beverage Concession Signage 2,500,0 00 125, 000 2,625,000 Install new fascia signage at all fixed and portable concession stands throughout the , 1 - -, - , -, stadium on all levels (60+ Concessions stands).
+Remove the existing "channel cut letters" that are obsolete and install new flexible signage to accommodate menu letters" that are obsolete and install new flexible signage to accommodate menu

-2019/20 CapEx Budget (cont.)
+Santa Clara Stadium Authority 2019/20 CapEx Budget (cont.)